mjaric/chameleon/README.md

 # Chameleon

-ab-proxy is set of lua scrpits used to swap upstream servers so you can do A/B testing using 2 versions of same application.
-It is not simple A/B page testing tool.
-It should be used when you are mesuring overall user experiance between two aplications.
+Chameleon is set of lua scrpits used to swap upstream servers so you can do A/B(/C/D...) testing using 2+ versions of same application.
+It is not simple A/B content testing tool.
+It should be used when you are mesuring overall user experiance between two aplications or you are doing simply doing lean starup and you want to experiment with features.

 ## Requirements

 * Compiler for environement and dev tools
 * Openresty - http://openresty.org/
 * Redis somwhere hosted - http://redis.io/
-* 2 instances of webaplication you want to host
+* 2 or more instances of webaplication you want to host

 ## Instalation